sazwinters/Custom-Game-Resolutions-Android/README.md

 ## 🗑️ Uninstallation

 Disabling or removing the module will leave the downscale settings in place, but they will no longer be re‑applied on boot.
-To fully clean all applied overlays, flash the module zip again and choose “Uninstall,” or manually run the uninstall script (which also runs automatically when uninstalling via Magisk).
+To fully clean all applied overlays, Manually run the uninstall script (which also runs automatically when uninstalling via Magisk).
 Alternatively, you can clear individual overlays with:

 ```bash